Facebook In Congress: What To Expect When Zuckerberg Goes To Capitol Hill

 Lawmakers are also concerned about how Facebook regulates its massive online ad platform and what the company is doing to keep bad actors out of users' daily feeds.

-Louisiana Republican Sen. John Kennedy said Sunday that the first question Zuckerberg should answer is: "Does he really know who is running ads on his platform?"
+Louisiana Republican Sen. John Kennedy, who is on the Judiciary Committee, said Sunday that the first question Zuckerberg should answer is: "Does he really know who is running ads on his platform?"

-"Facebook's lawyers say they have 500,000 unique advertisers a month," Kennedy said in an interview on CBS's Face The Nation.
+"Facebook's lawyers say they have 500,000 unique advertisers a month," Kennedy said in an interview on CBS' Face The Nation.
 "I don't think they know who is running ads and issue campaigns.
 We need to talk about how we're going to find out."

 When it comes to digital advertising, Facebook and Google completely dominate the field, sometimes even being criticized as a duopoly on digital ad sales.
 This has prompted calls for an antitrust investigation of the industry.